Press enter to see results or esc to cancel.

 Permanent Resident status is for American citizens and other foreign nationals living in Singapore on a long-term basis.
 In order to become a PR in Singapore, you must meet the eligibility criteria and apply.
 Adults will be issued a blue permanent resident card.

-Some individuals such as foreign investors in Singapore, elderly parents, or students may be considered eligible for Permanent Residence status in Singapore.
+Some individuals, such as foreign investors in Singapore, elderly parents, students, and artists, may be considered eligible for Permanent Residence status in Singapore.
 Below we have a list of individuals who may be eligible for Permanent Residence:

-When you apply, the Immigration and Checkpoints Authority will consider the following factors before issuing PR status:
+When you apply, the Immigration and Checkpoints Authority will consider the following questions and factors before issuing PR status:

 We offer additional information in our guide to Singapore Permanent Residence (PR) Schemes.

-How long can US citizens live in Singapore?
+How long can an American citizen stay in Singapore?

 You can move to Singapore for any reason for 90 days.
 However, if you wish to stay for longer than 90 days, you must apply for a long-stay visa.